-- Shilling is the standard form of currency in most of the civilized world.
+- Shillings is the standard form of currency in most of the civilized world.
 It is backed by gold reserves, and itself typically is made mostly of gold, each coin weighing one pound of the precious metal.
 The Shilling is the currency that the other currencies are based on, and is used as the primary currency by most nations.
 Some nations may refer to their shilling by a different name, but as long as it is backed by gold and consists primarily by gold it is valued the same as the shilling.

-1) 1.
-Determining Starting Currency
+1) Determining Starting Amount of Shillings

-- Step 2: Your game master may roll a six-sided dice to see how many re rolls you have.
+- Step 2: Your game master may roll a four-sided dice to see how many re rolls you have.
 Remember, if you choose to re-roll, you must keep the new re-rolled number.
 However if you have enough re-rolls left you can always re-roll the new number.
 Also you do not have to take all of your re-rolls.

 - Step 3: Add the numbers together.
-For example, if you got 90, 18, 50, 24, 12, and 78, your total would be 272.
+For example, if you got 90, 18, 50, and 24, your total would be 182.

 Once you have your answer from Step 4, that is your character’s start-up currency in Shillings.
-Simply add that information into the Shilling field on the back of your character sheet.
-And that is it.
-The currency fields are on the back of your character sheet, underneath the equipment fields.Back to top
+Simply add that information into the Shilling field on the front of your character sheet.
+And that is it.Back to top

-2) 2.
-Other Valuables
+2) Other Valuables

 This is simply a place to list things that are not one of the three main currencies, yet hold value as if they were currency.
 These could be obscure coins from an ancient civilization, odd money from some remote tribe, or echo shiff claws treasured by some odd imp tribe.
 Really, anything that could be used as currency but is not shillings, crion, or duram would go here.